nfdi4plants/Swate-templates/README.md

 Swate template registry is a tool used to add new templates to the database, update existing ones, and enable viewing those.

-You can finde the Template Registry Service [here](https://str.nfdi4plants.org/).
+You can find the Template Registry Service [here](https://str.nfdi4plants.org/).

 You can find the OpenAPI (Swagger) specification [here](https://str.nfdi4plants.org/swagger/index.html).

-You can find a representation of the STR porject relationships [here](src).
+You can find a representation of the STR project relationships [here](src).

 #### Requirements